Ask a Lawyer: Can Bankruptcy Stop Wage Garnishment?

 Creditor Violation

-- 25% of your disposable earnings (your gross income minus any legally required deductions); or
+- 25% of your disposable earnings, which is your gross income minus any legally required deductions

 Some states also have laws allowing for less of your paycheck to be subject to wage garnishment, so check out the laws of your state.

-Finally, the creditor may be in violation of the law, and the garnishment could be stopped, if they did not follow the correct process in seeking wage garnishment, such as by not notifying you properly of the lawsuit or hearing.
+Finally, the creditor may be in violation of the law, and you could stop the garnishment if they did not follow the correct process in seeking wage garnishment, such as by not notifying you properly of the lawsuit or hearing.

 Debt Counseling

 A non-profit consumer credit counseling service (CCS) may be able to help you avoid wage garnishment by negotiating a settlement with your creditor in which you pay off your debt over time.
-Be cautious of for-profit debt relief companies that charge fees for a "service" that might not get you the results you want.
+Be cautious of for-profit debt relief companies charging fees for a service that might not get you the desired results.

 Recover Wages

-Finally, you might be able to recover wages that were previously garnished within 90 days of filing for bankruptcy as long as the wage garnishments added up to $600 or more and you exempted the wages in your bankruptcy filing.
+Finally, you might recover wages previously garnished within 90 days of filing for bankruptcy as long as the wage garnishments added up to $600 or more and you exempted the wages in your bankruptcy filing.

-You can find out all of the ways available to you for stopping wage garnishment by meeting with a bankruptcy lawyer in your area.
+You can find out all of the ways available to you to stop wage garnishment by meeting with a bankruptcy lawyer in your area.

-The best way to avoid wage garnishment is to stay on top of your debts and in communication with your creditors.
-Even if you cannot afford to keep making payments, stay in contact with your creditor and try to work out a solution.
+The best way to avoid wage garnishment is to stay on top of your debts and communicate with your creditors.
+Even if you cannot afford to keep making payments, contact your creditor and try to find a solution.

-If wage garnishment is causing you serious financial stress, you may be wondering if filing bankruptcy is a good option for you.
-Deciding whether to file for bankruptcy is a very important decision that should be made with the guidance of an attorney in your area.
+If wage garnishment is causing you financial stress, you may be wondering if filing for bankruptcy is a good option for you.
+Deciding whether to file for bankruptcy, regardless of whether you should, is best approached with the guidance of an attorney in your area, one who is familiar with bankruptcy forms and bankruptcy law

-Bankruptcy can give people the opportunity to start over with a clean slate.
-However, it also has a damaging effect on your credit score, and many people do not qualify.
+Bankruptcy can give people a fresh start.
+However, it also damages your credit score, and many debt situations do not qualify.

-You are not required to have a lawyer in order to file bankruptcy, but bankruptcy is a complex legal process that has many strict requirements, so it's best to get a lawyer's help.
-At the very least, a bankruptcy attorney can help you understand which type of bankruptcy to file for and which of your debts may be dischargeable.
+You are not required to have a lawyer to file bankruptcy, but bankruptcy is a complex legal process with many strict requirements, so it's best to get a lawyer's help.
+At the very least, a bankruptcy attorney can provide critical legal advice to help you understand which type of bankruptcy to file for and which of your debts may be dischargeable.
+If you have questions about wage garnishment, wage garnishment orders, or similar inquiries, contact a bankruptcy lawyer today.